OWASP/DevSecOpsGuideline/current-version/2-Process/2-3-Build/2-3-1-Static-Analysis/2-3-1-1-Static-Application-Security-Testing.md

-### Static scanning is an important part of the process!
+### Static scanning is an important part of the process

 <img align="right" width="360" height="200" src="/current-version/assets/images/Static scanning.png">
 Static Code Analysis or Source Code Analysis is usually part of a Code Review (white-box testing) and it is a method of computer program debugging that is done by examining the code without executing the program.</br>
 Static scanning is good way finding coding issues such as: